polybjorn/polybjorn.github.io/pages/about.md

 In addition to my design work, I'm deeply committed to sustainability.
 I spend a lot of time researching and exploring ways to minimize my use of synthetic materials and make more sustainable choices in all areas of my life.
 I believe that we all have a responsibility to take care of our planet, and I'm proud to do my part in promoting a more sustainable way of living.

-If you're interested in working together or just want to connect, please don't hesitate to get in touch using the links at the bottom of the page.
+Please don't hesitate to get in touch using the links at the bottom of the page.

 <div class="row">
 {% include about/timeline.html %}